atomist/org-visualizer/README.md

 never be sent to Atomist.)_

 #### Local directories
-To analyze local directories, wherever they were cloned from, use the `-l` flag and specify the full path of the parent directory of the repositories, as follows:
+To analyze local directories, wherever they were cloned from, use the `--l` flag and specify the full path of the parent directory of the repositories, as follows:

 ```
 spider --l /Users/rodjohnson/atomist/projects/spring-team/ --u